 Things to take:

-- You will need a tent for the main hike if visiting the cave paintings.
+- You will need a tent for the main hike if visiting the cave paintings (read my review of what I consider the best backpacking tent for camping in South America).
 Accommodation is available in Maragua and Potolo.

 - Food for four days is necessary, although a number of small shops in the tiny villages along the river after the cave paintings, in Maragua and in Potolo do sell water (at a very expensive price) and biscuits and tinned food.